hearvox/unreliable-news/topics/evidence.md

 - [ ] *To-do:*  Harvest Wikipedia website pages from Wikipedia's <a href="">List of fake news websites</a>, OpenSources notes, and the Is It Fake News? database (site now offline).

-## Links to fact-checker pages
+## Links to fact-checker pages for sites
-Link to any fact-checking pages for unreliable sites at:
+Link to any fact-checking archives (e.g., tags) for unreliable sites at:
 * FactCheck.org
 * Lead Stories
 * MBFC (get site's levels for Conspiracy and Pseudoscience)